 Srixon has been well-known as a maker of quality golf balls for decades.
-Their Z-Star model enjoys very high ratings from golfers, with average scores of 4.7/5 on Amazon and 4.9/5 (94% recommended) on the Srixon website.
-It also made the 2021 Golf Digest Hot List.
+Their Z-STAR model enjoys very high ratings from golfers, and it also made the 2021 Golf Digest Hot List.

 The compression rating of this ball is 90, which is on the high side, and a swing speed of at least 90 mph is recommended to use it.

-The Z-Star ball has a three-piece construction consisting of:
+The 2023 Z-STAR 8 ball has a three-piece construction consisting of:

-- a FastLayer Core that is firm around the edges and soft in the center, optimizing performance for every club
+- a reformulated FastLayer DG Core that is firm around the edges and soft in the center, optimizing performance for every club